Sales and Trading HireVue Questions, Review Process, and Tips

 You should take your HireVue preparation very seriously if for no other reason than it will help you with your superday preparation.
 The HireVue stage is the one that the majority will get weeded out at.
 This means you should understand the types of questions being asked, have them prepared quite well before hand, and create a good background for your videos so that you look professional.
 This is your chance to make a great first impression and will be necessary for any virtual superdays as well.

 As always, best of luck and if you're looking for hundreds of more questions, an overview guide of sales and trading, and nine desk-specific guides, be sure to check out the homepage.
-I've also put together a rather large overview of the sales and trading industry in another post as well.
+I've also put together a rather large overview of the sales and trading industry in another post as well along with a list of common sales and trading interview questions.